 Arts Education in Missouri

-MAAE believes arts education is essential
+MAAE believes highly trained, well-qualified arts educators are essential

 MAAE believes learning comes alive when the arts are involved in instruction